-In the Scan Options section, click Manage next to Templates.
+- In the Scans > Scan Templates section, click Manage.

 Manually configure credentials to gather network and asset information that can not otherwise be accessed.
 When you scan a site using credentials, target assets in that site authenticate the Scan Engine as they would an authorized user.
 This allows you to inspect assets for a wider range of vulnerabilities and security policy violations.

 In the Authentication column, the security console will display one of the following notes to determine the status of your credential authentication:

 - Unknown: Credentials did not return a status or you were running a discovery scan.

 - Partial Credential Success: Many different types of credentials were used, with one or more service being correct and one or more being incorrect.